 Much of the souk is car free however donkeys, motorcycles, hand carts and bicycles are used as transportation.
-If you hear someone say “ballack”, “endek” or “pardon” it means get out of the way lest you be run over by something.
+If you hear someone say “ballack”, “endek” or “pardon” it means get out of the way or you will be run over by something.

-- Resist purchasing items on the edges of the souks as they’ll be marked up more expensive
+- Resist purchasing items on the edges of the souks as they’ll be marked up and more expensive.

 - If you’d like any custom work done go directly to the area of the souk where the workshops are and speak with the artisans directly.